junesirius/junesirius.github.io/_posts/Supernatural/SPN_AU_BB/SPN-Ghost-whole-novel.md

 #### draft notes

-Dean Smith's life style trajectory change, from healthy extreme sliding towards Dean Winchester's habit, under Cas's influence (S05E14 Cas & red meat); because Cas starts remembering enjoying burger, so Dean orders burger to home, eats "with" him, the two have sort of like a burger dinner date at home

-add an accident where Dean accidentally hits ghost Cas with something iron (an iron pan? kitchen cooking time?), Cas moans & dissipates, Dean panics, rooms feels suddenly too quiet and too empty; Cas comes back the next day, unstable but there: "That was unpleasant"
+add an accident where Dean accidentally hits ghost Cas with something iron (an iron pan? kitchen cooking time? during the fight?), Cas moans & dissipates, Dean panics, rooms feels suddenly too quiet and too empty; Cas comes back the next day, unstable but there: "That was unpleasant"

 ### Chapter 5